-Help your growing baby develop in the thirty-eighth week of your pregnancy
+Help my growing baby develop in the 38th week of pregnancy

 Your growing baby’s mental and physical development has grown so much that it weighs 14 ounces by week 38.
 Continue to support your growing baby’s mental and physical